sorskoot/sorskoot-website/content/post/old/2017-06-02-the-pwa-resource-list.md

 <ul class="ref-list">
   <li>
-    <b>Google Chrome Developers&#8217;s YouTube Channel</b><br /> This YouTube channels is a goldmine if you are looking for videos about progressive web apps.
+    <b>Google Chrome Developers's YouTube Channel</b><br /> This YouTube channels is a goldmine if you are looking for videos about progressive web apps.
 For example this <a href="https://www.youtube.com/playlist?list=PLNYkxOF6rcIAdnzEsWkg0KpMn2WJwMBmN" target="_blank" rel="noopener">playlist</a> with a course of 21 short videos.
 You can find all of them here:<br /> <a href="https://www.youtube.com/user/ChromeDevelopers/videos" target="_blank" rel="noopener noreferrer">https://www.youtube.com/user/ChromeDevelopers/videos</a>
   </li>
   <li>
     <b>The State of Progressive Web Apps</b><br /> A discussion on what Progressive Web Apps (PWAs) are and their benefits to developers, recorded at the Microsoft Build event.<br /> <a href="https://channel9.msdn.com/events/Build/2017/C9R04" target="_blank" rel="noopener noreferrer">https://channel9.msdn.com/events/Build/2017/C9R04</a>